neoforged/Documentation/docs/misc/config.md

     - Class Type: `List<T>`
     - Method Name: `#defineList`, `#defineListAllowEmpty` if list can be empty
     - Additional Components:
+        - A supplier that returns a default value to use when a new entry is added in configuration screens.
         - A validator to make sure a deserialized element from the list is valid

 - **Enum Values**